-You can reduce the risk of sudden infant death syndrome (SIDS) by taking the following preventive measures:
+You can reduce the risk of sudden infant death syndrome (SIDS) by taking the following preventive measures.
+SIDS rates are at an all-time low.
+Keep it that way by reading these life-saving tips.

 1. Get medical care early in pregnancy, preferably within the first three months, followed by regular checkups at the doctor’s office or health clinic.
 Make every effort to assure good nutrition.
 These measures can reduce the risk of premature birth, a major risk factor for SIDS.